mtuncbilek95/MAGE/README.md

 ```

 This is the very basic implementation of what I come up with.
 We registered the related data and now we can access whatever we want.
 It also creates a problem right now.
 The problem is that, if you
-get the instance of the class, you can literally access anything you want.
+get the instance of the class ENGINE_API, you can literally access anything you want.
 So, we need to find out a way to control the reflection system for only the ones that we want to expose.

 ```terminal
 ReflectedVariable: 32